akjroller/Diablo-4-XP-and-gold-per-hour/README.md

 ## Windows Users

-An executable version of the script is available in the dist folder for ease of use.
+An executable version of the script is available in the main folder for ease of use.

-Navigate to the dist folder in the repository.
+Navigate to the main folder in the repository.
 Double click the diablo_gold.exe file to run the application.

 ## Usage